Farish278/PTCGP-Sim/README.md

 # PTCGP Sim

 This is a Pokémon Trading Card Game Pocket (PTCGP) Simulator.
-This includes the ability to open all the Genetic Apex packs and the Mythical Island pack from PTCGP with the correct pull rates based on PTCGP.
+This includes the ability to open all the Genetic Apex packs, Mythical Island pack and the Space Showdown packs from PTCGP with the correct pull rates based on PTCGP.

 ## Features